 Moses V. Chao, PhD – Dr. Chao is a Professor of Cell Biology, Physiology, and Neuroscience, and professor of Psychiatry at the New York University School of Medicine.
 He is the former President of the 42,000-member Society for Neuroscience (SFN), made up of the world’s leading brain and spinal cord scientists.
 Dr. Chao’s lab at the Skirball Institute of Biomolecular Medicine focuses on the study of molecular neurobiology and understanding the mechanisms that lead to a. the generation of neural cells and their targets, and b. the mechanisms that allow axons to project to their targets, form synapses, and signal to one another.
 Dr. Chao believes strongly in the necessity for more discovery science to solve the challenges of neurodegenerative disease and trauma.
 He brings a wealth of knowledge and experience in the field of neuroscience to our Advisory Board, and we appreciate his service.

-Jean de Vellis, PhD – Dr. de Vellis is a Distinguished Professor in the Department of Neurobiology at the University of California, Los Angeles.
+Jean de Vellis, PhD (In Memorium) – Dr. de Vellis was a Distinguished Professor in the Department of Neurobiology at the University of California, Los Angeles.
 His laboratory is interested in the genetic and epigenetic molecular mechanisms that fashion the progression of stem cells into the amazing cellular phenotypic diversity of the central nervous system.
-His research has helped to define at the molecular level the plasticity of brain cells and their potential for regeneration in neurodegenerative diseases.
+His research helped to define at the molecular level the plasticity of brain cells and their potential for regeneration in neurodegenerative diseases.
 A main focus of his laboratory is on the development of oligodendrocytes, the myelin forming cells in the central nervous system and a key cell in brain iron homeostasis.
 In 2008 Dr. de Vellis received the Bernard Haber Award from the American Society of Neurochemistry, recognizing his outstanding leadership and contributions in the field of neurochemistry.
-We welcome his valuable input to our Scientific Advisory Board.
+We were honored to have his valuable input and experience on our Scientific Advisory Board.

 Keith Tansey, MD, PhD – Dr. Tansey earned his BS and MS in Biology and Biomechanics from Stanford University and his MD and PhD in Neuroscience from the University of Texas Southwestern Medical Center.
 He then completed his Residency in Neurology at Washington University in St. Louis and then Fellowships there and at the University of California at Los Angeles in Neurorehabilitation and Spinal Cord Injury Research.
 He was board certified in Neurology and then subspecialty board certified in Spinal Cord Injury Medicine and Neural Repair and Rehabilitation.
 Dr. Tansey serves on the Board of the American Society for Neurorehabilitation, and as a Board Officer for the American Spinal Injury Association and the International Society for Restorative Neurology.
 He is currently editing a book, “Neurological Aspects of Spinal Cord Injury” with two colleagues from Heidelberg, Germany.
 Dr. Tansey has grants to study neural plasticity after spinal cord injury in animal models and humans from the National Institutes of Disability and Rehabilitation Research, the Department of Defense, the Veterans Administration, and the Neilsen Foundation.